On solving basic equations over the semiring of functional digraphs: Background and basic facts

-From~\cite{dorigatti2018}, we also recall the following important result about the complexity of solving polynomial equations. \begin{theorem} The problem of deciding if there are solutions to \begin{itemize} \item polynomial equations over $\ring[X_1, X_2, \ldots]$ is undecidable; \item polynomial equations over $\ring[X_1, X_2, \ldots]$ with constant right-hand side is in \NP. \end{itemize} \end{theorem} It is therefore natural to ask if simpler equations admit solution algorithms with lower complexity.
+We also recall the following important result on the complexity of solving polynomial equations. \begin{theorem}[\cite{dorigatti2018}] The problem of deciding if there are solutions to \begin{itemize} \item polynomial equations over $\ring[X_1, X_2, \ldots]$ is undecidable; \item polynomial equations over $\ring[X_1, X_2, \ldots]$ with constant right-hand side is in \NP. \end{itemize} \end{theorem} We remark that the problem of finding solutions for polynomial equations with a constant right-hand term has some similarities with other well-known \NP-complete problems (knapsack, change-making, for instance).
+However, we do not know if it is complete or not.
+This further motivates the quest for simpler equations which admit solution algorithms with lower complexity.
+These algorithms will be very convenient for use in practical applications.
+Indeed, in biology, when analyzing the behavior of a gene regulation network,for example, one can ask if the observed behavior is produced by the network at hand or if it is the result of the cooperation of simpler systems.
+These questions can be easily translated in terms of equations over FDs.
+However, gene regulation networks may contain hundreds of genes and hence effective methods are necessary to solve those equations.